 About private hire operators

-A private hire vehicle cannot pick up or drop off passengers unless that vehicle has been despatched by a private hire operator who has first accepted the booking.
+All private hire vehicles must be dispatched by a private hire operator who has first accepted the booking.
 A private hire operator can be any person who invites or accepts bookings for private hire vehicles.

 Applying for an operator's licence